thenfour/digifujam/readme.md

 ## dev process

-- npm run build // build & start local server (for dev) @ http://localhost:8081/
+- npm run build-dev // or build-prod. @ http://localhost:8081/
-- npm run start // to start local server without build
+- npm run watch-dev // or watch-prod to monitor & build changes live
-- npm run watch // simultaneously call this to monitor & build changes live
+- npm run start // to start local server (or just node index.js)
 - node --inspect index.js // for chrome inspector debugging the server
 - node --inspect-brk index.js // for chrome inspector debugging the server, but start broken to give time to attach debugger for startup.